Dr. Temple Grandin

 St. John Regis Chapel

-Dr. Temple Grandin, a noted autistic individual and subject of the Emmy Award-winning HBO documentary, Temple Grandin, will address the Regis community during her talk, “Different Kinds of Minds,” on Monday, April 14 at 6:30 p.m. at the St. John Francis Regis Chapel.
+Dr. Temple Grandin, a noted autistic individual and subject of the Emmy Award-winning HBO biopic, Temple Grandin, will address the Regis community during her talk, “Different Kinds of Minds,” on Monday, April 14 at 6:30 p.m. at the St. John Francis Regis Chapel.
 The talk is free and open to the public.

 Grandin was named one of Time magazine’s most influential people in the world, and is a noted author, activist, speaker, and expert in autism as well as livestock handling.
 Her cattle management designs have been incorporated into more than half of the cattle handling facilities in the United States.
-She teaches Animal Science and Colorado State University.
+She teaches Animal Science at Colorado State University.